niebert/audioslides4web/README_build.md

 ## Quick Start for Offline Use
 Download the `https://www.github.com/niebert/AudioSlides4Web/archive/master.zip` and unzip the file.
 The unzipped folder contains a `docs/`-folder.
+Just copy the `docs/`-folder, rename the folder to `audioslides4web`

+## Schema for Slide Generation
-Just copy the `docs/`-folder, rename the folder to `audioslides4web` and adapt the JSON-schema `docs/schema` and the JSON data in the folder `docs/db/` to the schema for your requirements.
+adapt the JSON-schema `docs/schema` and the JSON data in the folder `docs/db/` to the schema for your requirements.
 If you want to create your own JSON schema use the [JSON2Schema tool](https://niebert/github.io/JSON2Schema).

 <!-- END:   src/readme/usage.md -->
 <!-- BEGIN: src/readme/build_process.md -->